Sign In

 5. Earn More as a Health and Fitness Professional

-All of the above benefits of a certification are rewarding, but ultimately, if this is your career, you need to consider how to earn more.
+All of the above benefits of certification are rewarding, but ultimately, if this is your career, you need to consider how to earn more.
 If you choose to work in nutrition, holding a certification will allow you to charge clients a higher rate.
 As an employee, you can earn a greater salary.
 In fact, many employers will not hire you at all without a credential.

 If you already work in the fitness industry, a nutrition credential is a specialization that increases your opportunity to earn.
 You can take on more clients interested in nutrition and add an extra service.
 By providing clients with both personal training and nutrition coaching, you can reasonably increase your rate.